Strictly Come Dancing 2020 line up | Meet contestant Clara Amfo - TheNewsTrace

 Clara’s Strictly signing was introduced on Radio 1 Breakfast with Greg James.

-Talking concerning the alternative, the 36-year-old stated: “As we all know this 12 months has been an actual problem and escapism by way of dancing is one thing I do know all of us take pleasure in, so to be taught by a professional and dwell a fantasy is one thing that I can’t wait to completely embrace, see you on the dance ground!”
+Talking concerning the alternative, the 36-year-old stated: “As we all know this 12 months has been an actual problem and escapism by way of dancing is one thing I do know all of us take pleasure in, so to be taught by a professional and reside a fantasy is one thing that I can’t wait to completely embrace, see you on the dance flooring!”

 The presenter additionally shared the information to her Twitter followers, reposting the announcement from the official Strictly Come Dancing web page with the caption: “That is taking place!”

-Placing her personal twist on Cardi B and Meg Thee Stallion’s new tune WAP, she then commented: “Waltzing A** Particular person.”
+Placing her personal twist on Cardi B and Meg Thee Stallion’s new tune WAP, she then commented: “Waltzing A** Individual.”

 So that is taking place! ???????????????????????????????????????????????????????????????????????????????????????????????? https://t.co/FQiaHgma7P